You can make a complaint about a restaurant for illegal surcharges, illegal use of consumer data, health and safety violations, or other issues.

 • Mandatory tip

-The Department of Consumer and Worker Protection does not accept reports of rude employee behavior.
-You should report this type of complaint to the business.
+The Department of Consumer and Worker Protection (DCWP) does not accept reports of rude employees.
+Report this type of complaint to the business.

 For reports of discrimination, go to the Discrimination page.

-The New York City Department of Consumer and Worker Protection can help you with complaints about businesses in New York City.
-For complaints about businesses elsewhere, contact the local Consumer Affairs office or the State Attorney General's office.
+The New York City Department of Consumer and Worker Protection (DCWP) can help you with complaints about businesses in New York City.
+For complaints about businesses elsewhere, contact the local consumer affairs office or the State Attorney General.

 Online

-Learn how to file a complaint for a business outside of NYC.
+Learn how to file a complaint about a business outside of NYC.

 By Phone